 Income splitting is a term used to describe a method of shifting income from a higher income earner to a lower income earner.
 In the case of spouses, it is possible to achieve income splitting using a "prescribed rate loan".
 The loan needs to be properly documented in a loan agreement.
 The lower income spouse borrows the funds and invests them.
-For tax purposes, it is important that the loan carries interest at the prescribed rate, which has been lowered to 1% since July 1st, 2020.
+For tax purposes, it is important that the loan carries interest at the prescribed rate, which has been maintained at 1% for the third calendar quarter ending September 30th, 2021.
 The lower income spouse needs to pay the interest on the loan annually to the higher income spouse, no later than January 30th.
 If this deadline is missed, even once, the loan becomes "offside" and for tax purposes, all the investment income would be taxed in the hands of the higher income spouse.
 Therefore, it is important to keep proof that the interest payments were made.